IMPLEMENTATION.md — Multi-Agent Scheduler Architecture

 If you were invoked from inside the spec repository, stop.
 Ask the operator to cd to a sibling directory first, or create one yourself (mkdir ../my-agent && cd ../my-agent) and confirm with the operator before proceeding.

-Phase 1: Scaffold runtime/ and write deterministic scripts
+Phase 1: Scaffold runtime/ and write all deterministic code

 Working from the implementation directory (not the spec repo):